AdMob Cost Guide: Integration, Setup, and Maintenance Expenses

 - Analytics integration requirements

 Maximizing AdMob performance requires connecting advertising data with user behavior metrics.
-This means integrating your AdMob implementation with analytics platforms like Firebase Analytics, Amplitude, or Mixpanel.
+This means integrating your AdMob implementation with analytics platforms like Amplitude or Mixpanel.

 These integrations enable critical insights like: